 How much does tool use cost with Claude?

-Tool use adds several layers of cost: a base system prompt (346 tokens for Claude 4.6/4.5 models), per-tool definitions (50-500 tokens each), and tokens for tool execution (both the request and result data).
-Server-side tools have additional fees: web search costs $10 per 1,000 searches, code execution is free when paired with web search/fetch (otherwise $0.05/hour after 1,550 free hours/month), and web fetch is free (only token costs).
+Tool use adds several layers of cost: a base system prompt (290 tokens for Opus 4.8 auto/none, 497 tokens for Sonnet 4.6, 675 tokens for Opus 4.7), per-tool definitions (50-500 tokens each), and tokens for tool execution (both the request and result data).
+Server-side tools have additional fees: web search costs $10 per 1,000 searches, code execution is free when paired with web search/fetch (otherwise $0.05/hour after 1,550 free hours/month per organization), and web fetch is free (only token costs).
 Optimize by caching tool definitions and minimizing tool schemas.

 Which Claude model should I use for my application?

 Start with Claude Sonnet 4.6 ($3/$15 per million tokens) for most production applications—it delivers flagship-adjacent performance at sustainable economics with the full 1M context window included.
-Use Claude Haiku 4.5 ($1/$5) for high-volume, latency-sensitive tasks where speed and cost matter most.
-Reserve Claude Opus 4.6 ($5/$25) for mission-critical applications requiring the absolute highest reasoning capability.
-With the 67% price drop from Claude 4.1, Opus 4.6 is now viable for many more use cases.
+Use Claude Haiku 4.5 ($1/$5) for high-volume, latency-sensitive tasks.
+Choose Claude Opus 4.7 ($5/$25) for high-resolution vision and the longest autonomous agent runs.
+Pick Claude Opus 4.8 ($5/$25) for the newest coding and reasoning capabilities, and use its low/high/xhigh/max effort dial to control adaptive-thinking spend.
+For text-heavy English workloads, benchmark Opus 4.6—the older tokenizer often processes the same content with fewer tokens.

 What is long context pricing and when does it apply?

-Claude Opus 4.6 and Sonnet 4.6 include the full 1M token context window at standard pricing—no surcharges regardless of input size.
+Claude Opus 4.8, Opus 4.7, Opus 4.6, and Sonnet 4.6 include the full 1M token context window at standard pricing—no surcharges regardless of input size.
 For older models like Sonnet 4.5 and Sonnet 4, requests exceeding 200K input tokens are charged at premium long context rates: $6 input / $22.50 output per million tokens (beta, tier 4+ organizations).
 The entire request is billed at the higher rate, not just tokens above the threshold.
-Upgrading to a 4.6 model eliminates these surcharges entirely.
+Upgrading to a 4.6+ model eliminates these surcharges entirely.